 Morita Doji was still a high school student when she was involved in student movement.
 From the texts of her songs, I presume that she was enjoying friendship, solidarity and comradeship among students.
 However, soon thereafter she experienced the collapse of movement, and the death of a friend prompted her to start writing and singing songs.

 She started public concerts in 1975 when the student movement had been totally crushed by the authority and young people experienced a strong feeling of frustration.
-It was not only the failure of a political movement but a failure of their protests against the authority.
+It was not only the failure of a political movement but the failure of their protests against the authority.
 Exactly in that moment Doji started to sing about her lost youth days and this sentiment was shared enthusiastically by a large number of young people at the time.
 Her songs soothed pain in young hearts.
 Many of her songs relate to the scenes of student movement, though not to concrete political agenda.

 I was then not much cognizant of the details of political discussions among different sects of the movements, but the crucial thing for us all was whether we could be excused if we continued to sit by and watch the injustice without doing anything though we knew that injustice was practiced everywhere in the world.
 Many students were morally obliged to participate in the movements, went along for a while, but made a compromise to live an ordinary life and dropped out of the protest movements.
 However, the feeling of regret has not been totally wiped away from their heart and continues to torment them subliminally even now.

-She broke up her carrier as musician in 1983, only after 8 years after she had started.
+She broke up her carrier as musician in 1983, only 8 years after she had started.
 I presume, she could not continue to sing her songs, when the country became more and more overwhelmed by the material richness and affluence of the economic bubble.

 Thereafter, her music was used for a popular TV drama series in 1993 and it acquired young fans.
 The drama was remade in 2003 again and Doji recorded one of her songs anew with a slightly modified text in 2003 when a CD album of her songs was released.
 However, she did not come back to the stage.
 It was a matter of course, I believe.
-She never appears in the public since her retired in 1983.
+She never appears in the public since she retired in 1983.

 I hated the way of thinking of those "new left" students, as I thought we should look the political issues more seriously and realistically and from the viewpoint of political viability.
 However, I share the feeling Doji had about the failure of their movements and the sadness she experienced when her friends dropped out by way of sudden death, return to the ordinary civic life and so on.
 After all we shared the same atmosphere of the age.
 She saw the end of a period and she foresaw the end of her musical activities.
-But her message still moves me a lot, as I still have as scar in my heart like many others who are fond of Doji’s songs.
+But her message still moves me a lot, as I still have a scar in my heart like many others who are fond of Doji’s songs.